Rarst/laps/README.md

 For Ajax and REST API — Laps outputs performance information by Server Timing API, for use with clients such as Chrome Dev Tools.

-Note that REST API requests need nonce, to be fully authenticated with cookies, to show the information.
-Alternately `laps_can_see` check can be filtered.

 ![Laps v3 dev tools screenshot](https://i.imgur.com/hkl1Qk9.png)

+### API authentication

+API requests need to be authenticated as admin for performance data to be sent.
+For Ajax requests cookies are sufficient.
+REST API requests also [need nonce passed](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/#cookie-authentication).

+`laps_can_see` check can be filtered to relax required permissions on the plugin’s side.

 ## Installation